xtxerr/radspool/README.md

 transaction is started on each accounting file) and a commit is omitted.
 If a file was completely inserted into SQL, then it's also deleted afterwards.

-In case a specific SQL insert for whatever reason fails, the file we be left on disk.
-Each additional execution of radspool will parse and try to commit again.
+In case of any issue, just 1 out of 10000s of inserts failing, the accounting file containing the data will not be deleted afterwards - it will remain where it is and radspool will on it's next execution (eg. cron) try to insert the contained data again.
-$SPOOLDIR will grow in that case by one new accounting file, each time the script is run again (the most recent Radiator acctlog-combined.json file will be moved into the spool directory).
-In certain situations it might be beneficial to have the flexibility in eg. configuring the transaction start/end points.
-In high volume with large log files small transactions can reduce storage usage.
-In other setups it's more desirable to optimize for CPU and IO.
+$SPOOLDIR will grow in that case by one new accounting file - each time the script is run the most recent active Radiator acctlog-combined.json file will be moved into the spool directory.
+In certain situations it might be beneficial to have the flexibility to configure the scope of the transaction.
+In high volume setups with large log files, small transactions could reduce storage usage in certain situations by being able to commit more data.
+In other setups it's probably much more likely that you want to optimize for CPU and IO.
-Depending on the individual problem some configuration knobs might be needed to deliver some flexibility in that regard.
+Depending on the individual problem, some configuration knobs would be useful to have.

 (this code does basically ..
 1. move current active JSON accounting file to $SPOOLDIR